discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="Ensolyss" hideRotation>

 At 2000 in the first phase, and ~2250 in the second and third phase, Ensolyss has sizable defiance bars, but since condi is now played here you want to delay them to maximize the times your conditions have to ramp up.
 In phase 1 ideally, you will break just before Ensolyss does his slam attack.
 In phase 2+3 ideally, you want to break just before the second pizza attack goes off, this also means in phase 3 you should have enough damage to get Ensolyss below 15% during exposed, meaning you will skip the bubble attack where Ensolyss cleanses all conditions on him.
-Also if you want to go for faster times on this boss, replacing a <BuildLink build="Condi Firebrand" specialization="Firebrand"/> with a <BuildLink build="Condi Soulbeast" specialization="Soulbeast"/> will decrease your kill time.

 **Due to the fact you gain a substantial amount of slow CC from conditions and the fact that depending on your group's DPS changes the time you want to CC.
 There is no schedule below because it will vary between groups; instead the common CC skills you have available .**